-Shortcut: No obligation instant life insurance quotes will be displayed right away by filling out the form on the left.
+Shortcut: No obligation instant life insurance quotes will be displayed right away by filling out the form on the left or below (mobile).
 For more details on how to get the best rates for life insurance for cigar smokers, please continue reading below.

 “I’ve got a great cigar collection – it’s actually not a collection because that would imply I wasn’t going to smoke every last one of ‘em.” – Comedian Ron White